plexoio/tenam/README.md

 ### Fonts

-- Initially, Arial was set as the default font, but we changed it to 'font-family: 'Newsreader', Arial, serif;'.
+- Initially, Arial was set as the default font, but we changed it to `font-family: 'Newsreader', Arial, serif;`.

 ### Images